PX4/PX4-Devguide/flow_lidar_setup.md

 ![](images/flow/flow_mounting_iris.png)

-*Figure: This Iris+ has a PX4Flow attached without a LIDAR, this works with the LPE Firmware.*
+*Figure: This Iris+ has a PX4Flow attached without a LIDAR, this works with the LPE estimator.*

 ![](images/flow/flow_mounting_iris_2.png)